leeyiw/vnc2rdp/README.md

 cmake .
 ```

-After Makefile is generated, build vnc2rdp with `make`, and install with `make install`.
+After Makefile was generated, build vnc2rdp with `make`, and install with `make install`.
 All files installed to your system will be listed in `install_manifest.txt`.